 As youngsters, Xabi Alonso and Mikel Arteta dreamed of playing alongside each other for Real Sociedad.

-The two met at the youth side Antiguoko, situated in San Sebastian at the heart of Spain’s mountainous Basque Country.
+The two first met when they joined the Spanish youth side Antiguoko, situated in San Sebastian at the heart of the mountainous Basque Country.

-As their performances attracted talent scouts, they looked destined to end up at their beloved Sociedad together.
+As their performances attracted talent scouts, they looked destined to end up playing for their beloved Real Sociedad together.

-Despite losing his friend to Catalonia, Alonso followed through with his plan and joined Sociedad not long after.
+Despite losing his friend to Catalonia, Xabi followed through with their original plan and moved to San Sebastian not long after.

 After failing to break into Barcelona’s first-team, Arteta earned a move to Rangers following a brief loan spell at Paris Saint-Germain.

 Meanwhile, Alonso — who’d established himself as an important part of Sociedad’s midfield — was beginning to attract attention from all over Europe.

 Then, in the summer of 2004, the pair were finally reunited at their home club, as Arteta signed for Sociedad in a £3million deal from Rangers.

 Speaking to reporters at the time, he said: “It’s a dream to be coming home after so much time away.
 I’ve been moving around for seven years and I’m delighted to come to Real.”

 Moving back home not only fulfilled his childhood dream, but also meant he would get to play alongside his old friend at long last.